2024-05-07

 - In Burp Suite, go to the Proxy tab.

-- Listen on port 8080 from all interfaces.
+- Listen to port 8080 from all interfaces.

 - Click import/export CA certificate.